Fuseteam/docs.ubports.com/contribute/documentation.rst

 Headings
 ^^^^^^^^

-There are several levels of headings that you may place on your page.
+There are several levels of headings that you may place on a page.
 These levels are shown here in order:

 .. code-block:: rst